doc-ai/net-runner-ios/Pods/TensorIO/README.md

 **Model Outputs**

 Normally, a model returns a dictionary of array values from its `runOn:` method, and those values will usually be arrays.
-Each layer produces its own entry in that dictionary, corresponding to the name of the layer in its json description.
+Each layer produces its own entry in that dictionary, corresponding to the name of the layer in its JSON description.

 For example, a self-driving car model might classify three kinds of things in an image (well, hopefully more than that!).
 The *outputs* field for this model might look like: